cho-media/n8n-nodes-contentdrips-api/README.md

 - Verify that labeled elements match your content updates
 - Check that required fields are provided

-**Job Processing**
+**Job Processing (Synchronous Mode)**
 - Jobs typically take 2-5 minutes to process
+- Adjust polling interval and max wait time based on your needs
+- Failed jobs will include detailed error information

+**Job Processing (Asynchronous Mode)**
-- Use the Job Status operation to monitor progress
+- Use Job Status operation to monitor progress
 - Failed jobs will include error details in the response
+- Jobs can be checked at any time using the job ID

+**Timeout Issues**
+- Increase maximum wait time for complex templates
+- Consider using asynchronous mode for very long jobs
+- Use longer polling intervals to reduce API load

+### Performance Tips

+- **Synchronous Mode**: Use for simple, single-content generation
+- **Asynchronous Mode**: Use for batch processing or when integrating with other long-running operations
+- **Polling Settings**: Start with 5-second intervals, adjust based on typical job completion times
+- **Parallel Processing**: Use asynchronous mode with multiple nodes for faster batch processing

 ### Getting Help

 - Check the [Contentdrips API documentation](https://app.contentdrips.com/api-management)
 - Visit the [n8n community forum](https://community.n8n.io)
-- Report bugs on the [GitHub repository](https://github.com/YOUR_USERNAME/n8n-nodes-contentdrips/issues)
+- Report bugs on the [GitHub repository](https://github.com/cho-media/n8n-nodes-contentdrips-api/issues)

 ## Resources